adarsh2798/Bug-1_algorithm_simulation_on-ROS_GAZEBO/README.md

 and go to the location on the boundary that is closest to goal and repeat step(1).

-Foloowing is a image showing the path taken by turtlebot to reach goal during a simulation:
+Following is a image showing the path taken by turtlebot to reach goal during a simulation: